QSD-Group/QSDsan/docs/source/for_developers/CONTRIBUTING.rst

 	    git clone https://github.com/<YOUR_USERNAME>/QSDsan.git --depth 1

 	- If you don't have ``git``, follow the `instructions <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_ to install it.
-	- The ``--depth-1`` flag is to tell ``git`` just clone the latest commit, you can change the depth number or just remove this flag completely, but then ``git`` will download more historical commits, which takes longer to clone and takes more space.
+	- The ``--depth-1`` flag is to tell ``git`` just clone the latest commit, you can change the depth number or just remove this flag completely, but then ``git`` will download more historical commits, which takes longer time to clone and needs more space.

 #.
 Add the root QSDsan as the upstream: